-Acupuncture releases your body’s natural painkillers
+Acupuncture works by releasing your body’s natural painkillers

-Strengthening the Mind-Body connection
+Acupuncture works by strengthening the Mind-Body connection

 Acupuncture has also been shown to reduce stress and anxiety, and help settle nerves.
 It does this by lowering levels of the stress hormone Cortisol.
 Researchers have found Acupuncture relaxes and modulates the Limbic system which is involved in the body’s fight and flight response.
 In addition there are studies looking at the effect of Acupuncture to calm and deactivate the Amygdala which plays a key role in anxiety, depression and the detection of fear.
 The release of serotonin is also documented and this neurotransmitter is believed to help regulate mood, behaviour, memory and sleep.